beemorris/beemorris.github.io/_pages/about.md

 I am currently interested in transitioning into project management positions related to linguistics and technology.

 I earned my M.A. in Computational Linguistics from IU, and my B.A. in Linguistics from the University of Florida.
-I am currently working on my qualifying exams.
-I have passed the first portion, and it focused on corpus linguistics.

 I was a Ph.D. student and Doctoral Researcher at Indiana University.
 I majored in Computational Linguistics and minored in Informatics.
 My research interests included Dependency Parsing, Cross-lingual Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.